ClusterHQ/flocker-coreos/README.md

 ## Step 2: create `cluster.yml` for Flocker nodes

 * Install [Unofficial Flocker Tools](https://docs.clusterhq.com/en/latest/labs/installer.html)
+    * You will need Unofficial Flocker Tools 0.3 or later for CoreOS support, use `pip show UnofficialFlockerTools` to check the version.

 * Pick a node from EC2 to host the control service, label it as the master (see screenshot)

 * When you create a `cluster.yml`, you will need the following details from the AWS control panel: